 US Gallons And Imperial Gallons - Why Are They Different?

-We all possess points of cultural pride: the UK has castles, afternoon tea and the Jeremy Kyle Show; the USA has the Grand Canyon, the Empire State Building and milk-chugging.
+We all possess points of cultural pride: the UK has castles, afternoon tea and the Jeremy Kyle Show (until recently); the USA has the Grand Canyon, the Empire State Building and milk-chugging.
 So while Brits struggle to keep their food down as they watch toothless families brawling over secret affairs and stolen mopeds, Yanks struggle to keep from vomiting after downing a gallon of milk in 60 minutes.
 But why might an American chugger have an advantage over an English one (if their nation ever chose to adopt this fine tradition)?

 It all comes down to the small print.
 If the milk-chug challenge is to keep a gallon of the white stuff down (and frankly, this is not recommended, in spite of how much calcium it might contain), then the definition of 'gallon' becomes quite important.

 In the Americas, a gallon is equivalent to 128 fluid ounces or 3.785 liters (American spelling).
 But in the UK, it's 160 fluid ounces or 4.546 litres (British spelling).
 That's quite a difference, with the British contenders having to potentially guzzle down 20% more milk than their American counterparts.
 You can see the full conversion table of US and UK gallons, ounces and liters/litres here, as well as gallons to cups over here.
 This volume of milk is a terrifying prospect for a 60 minute period, as our stomachs can usually only hold around 1.9l: that's 0.42 UK gallons, or 0.5 US gallons, making the milk challenge a ten-fold near-impossibility, destined to end in tears (or puke, at least).